 Can I insulate a garage door?
 Yes, both new and existing garage doors can be insulated.
 If you’re replacing an existing garage door, brand new insulated garage doors have R-values from R-6 to R-19.
 For existing doors, garage door insulation kits made of foam or reflective barriers are an easy way to add insulation to your existing garage door.

 Why you need to insulate your garage door

-Think about this: Your garage door is the single biggest non-insulated surface in our home.
+But I want you to think about this: Your garage door is the single biggest non-insulated surface in our home.
 If you have an attached garage there’s nothing but a thin layer of metal between your home and the outside.

 So if you think that thin metal door is enough, then I want you to try something.

 Put your bare hand on the inside of your garage door in the middle of a hot summer day or a cold day in the winter.

 Or, if you’re more of a visual person…

 This is a picture of my non-insulated garage door at around 8 pm, about an hour after the sun has gone down.
 The white lines you see are the edges of my garage door and my trash can on the bottom left.
 This angle shows the left side of my garage door and the surrounding concrete wall above it and to the left.